TheEightBot/enterprise-application-patterns-using-maui/accessing_remote_data.md

 app must retrieve the data from the original data store and place it back into the cache.

-It\'s also possible that a cache might fill up if data is allowed to remain for too long a period.
+It's also possible that a cache might fill up if data is allowed to remain for too long a period.
 Therefore, requests to add new items to the cache might be required to remove some items in a process known as *eviction*.
 Caching services typically evict data on a